overerd/nginx-fuzz/README.md

 The trick is, that $data, $config and any other *global* variable would exist as long as ngx_http_perl_module is active, so don't overdo it with *global* variables in your modules.

-You may also want to look inside DemoFuzz.pm and example.pm Or not.
+You may also want to look inside DemoFuzz.pm and example.pm files.
+Or not.

 Have a nice day.